filipinascimento/dataviz/README.md

 If you have suggestions, criticism or feedback on improving the course, please feel free to share them with us.
 You can use Slack or use the anonymous feedback form: [TBD].

-# Final Project
+## Final Project

 You can choose your own project topic individually or as a team.
 If you're working as a team, we will assist with team formation if needed.
 It's strongly recommended that you discuss your topic with the instructor and TAs for guidance.

-## Deliverables

 ### 1. Project Proposal (Midterm)
 Midway through the course, you must submit a short **1-page project proposal**.
 This will outline: